Sycamore Canyon Wedding Venue on Smith Mountain Lake, VA

 The bridal suite is light-filled, spacious, and intentionally calm.
 Soft gray walls, crisp white trim, and polished concrete floors reflect natural light from large windows dressed in simple white blinds — ideal for both makeup and photography.

 What gives the room its soul is the quiet integration of heritage.
 A repurposed antique sewing machine base supports a sleek white vanity that blends aged metalwork with modern function.
-A small upholstered bench with turned wooden legs continues that dialogue between past and present.
+A small upholstered couch with turned wooden legs continues that dialogue between past and present.

 For photographers like myself frequently walking into bridal chaos—think scattered clothing items and multicolored drink containers amidst hair/makeup prep—this choice feels downright brilliant!
 Everything can easily be rolled away into the adjacent bathroom, resetting the space back again for capturing those meaningful moments perfectly!